corunet/mloadgen/README.md

 ---

 MLoadGen had only a component which is a Java Request Sampler.
-It let you configure the connection to a mongo server define the collection and the document you wanto insert in.
+It let you configure the connection to a mongo server define the collection and the document you want to insert in.

 ### Setup